 Moving on to the second step, inference, the fuzzy logic system employs a set of rules expressed in the form of "IF-THEN" statements.
 These rules establish relationships between the fuzzified input variables and the output variable.
-The system combines the fuzzy rules and the degree of membership of the input variables to determine the degree of membership of the output variable's fuzzy set.
+The system combines the fuzzy rules and the degree of membership of the input variables to determine the degree of membership of the output variables to determine the degree of membership of the degree of membership of the output variables to determine the degree of membership of the output variables to determine the degree of membership of the degree o

-The last step of fuzzy logic is defuzzification. the fuzzy output obtained from the inference step needs to be converted back into a crisp value by centroid methods.
-The Centroid method is considered the center of mass or the "center of gravity (cog)" of the fuzzy set, and it serves as the final output of the calculation of fire probability, i.e shown in Figure 49.
+The last step of fuzzy logic is defuzzification.
+The fuzzy output obtained from the inference step needs to be converted back into a crisp value by centroid methods.
+The Centroid method is considered the center of mass or the "center of gravity (cog)" of the fuzzy set, and it serves as the final output of the calculation of wildfire probability, i.e shown in Figure 49.